solvexia/solvexia-api-docs/user_groups/user_groups.md

 ## Get members for a user group

-Get list of members for a user group.
+Get a list of members for a user group.

 ```apacheconfig
 POST /v1/userGroups/{userGroupId}/members